GFG-GLAU/Algorithms-must-learn-in-2022/README.md

 # Algorithms-must-learn-in-2022
-Some algorithms that you should learn for better concept understanding and coding.
+Some algorithms that you should learn for better concept understanding and logic building.

 <h1>Contributing to Repo</h1>